F-injectivity and Buchsbaum singularities: Introduction

 However, when $R$ is not assumed to be Cohen-Macaulay, the relation between $F$-injectivity and Frobenius closure is not clear.
 The first goal of this paper is to explore the connections between these conditions without the Cohen-Macaulay assumption.
 Our first main theorem is the following: \begin{theorem} Let $(R,\m)$ be a local ring of equal characteristic $p>0$.
 Suppose $H_\m^i(R)$ has finite length for each $i<\dim R$.
 Then the following are equivalent: \begin{enumerate} \item $R$ is $F$-injective. \item Every ideal generated by a system of parameters is Frobenius closed. \end{enumerate} \end{theorem}

-In general, $F$-injective singularities are not necessarily Cohen-Macaulay, but in many cases, they are Buchsbaum, which is a weakening of Cohen-Macaulayness (see Section 2 for details).
-In \cite{SchenzelApplicationsOfDualizingComplexes}, Schenzel proved some homological criterions for Bushsbaum singularities.
+In general, $F$-injective singularities are not necessarily Cohen-Macaulay, but in many cases, they are Buchsbaum.
+This is a natural weakening of Cohen-Macaulayness and, in a precise sense, the closest condition to being Cohen-Macaulay (see Section 2 for details).
+In \cite{SchenzelApplicationsOfDualizingComplexes}, Schenzel proved some homological criteria for Bushsbaum singularities.
 And, utilizing the results of Hochster and Roberts on the purity of the Frobenius map in \cite{HochsterRobertsFrobeniusLocalCohomology}, Schenzel also obtained some sufficient conditions for Buchsbaum rings in the graded case.
-In fact, results in \cite{SchenzelApplicationsOfDualizingComplexes} indicates that for $(R,\m)$ an $F$-injective graded ring, if $H_\m^i(R)$ has finite length for each $i<\dim R$, then $R$ is Buchsbaum.
-We note that, under some mild conditions on $R$, $H_\m^i(R)$ has finite length for each $i<\dim R$ is the same as saying that $R$ is Cohen-Macaulay on the punctured spectrum (we give a detailed explanation of this in Section 2).
+In fact, results in \cite{SchenzelApplicationsOfDualizingComplexes} indicate that for $(R,\m)$ an $F$-injective graded ring, if $H_\m^i(R)$ has finite length for each $i<\dim R$, then $R$ is Buchsbaum.
+We note that, under some mild conditions on $R$, $H_\m^i(R)$ has finite length for each $i<\dim R$ if and only if $R$ is Cohen-Macaulay on the punctured spectrum (we give a detailed explanation of this in Section 2).
 So Schenzel's result is basically saying that $F$-injective singularities with isolated non-Cohen-Macaulay locus are Buchsbaum in the graded case.
 Takagi asked whether the same conclusion holds when $(R,\m)$ is a local ring: \begin{question}[{\it cf.} Open Problem A.3 in \cite{KovacsandSchwedesurveyonlogcanonicalandDuBoissingulaities}] Suppose $(R,\m)$ is $F$-injective and $H_\m^i(R)$ has finite length for each $i<\dim R$.
 Then is $R$ a Buchsbaum ring? \end{question}

 This is supported by results of Goto and Ogawa in \cite{GotoOgawaAnoteonringswithFLC} when $R$ is $F$-pure.
 Using Theorem \ref{main theorem}, we provide a positive answer to this question. \begin{corollary} Let $(R,\m)$ be a local ring of equal characteristic $p>0$.
 Suppose $R$ is $F$-injective and $H_\m^i(R)$ has finite length for each $i<\dim R$.
 Then $R$ is a Buchsbaum ring. \end{corollary}